-Whether an owner-occupied or investment property, buying a home requires a certain level of finances.
+Whether an owner-occupied or investment property, buying property requires a certain level of finances.
 You'll need enough for a deposit, which can be pricey depending on where you buy.
 SQM research and other guidesshow that the median price for a house in either Sydney or Melbourne is quite high.
 Add up your income and assets and figure out your expenses to see if you'll be able to afford that, plus the ongoing costs of investment.

 Delayed gratification can be a tough mindset to adopt particularly for younger buyers.
 Just because a saved deposit may seem like a far away goal doesn't mean it's impossible, all it takes is the right mindset.
 If you have the patience, the ability and willingness to sacrifice, and start making use of compound interest now, it won't take long before you have enough saved for a property.

 Creating a strategy

 Once you're sure you can afford to invest, it's time to setup a property investment plan for moving forward.
 DPN can evaluate your financial position and create a personalised strategy with property options tailored to your specific needs.
 This will also involve some work on your part too, you'll need to work out what your goals are, and the time frame you have for them.
 You'll also need to establish your attitude to risk - namely, how much you can tolerate.

 Carrying out the research

 It can't hurt to do your own research and get educated about the property market.
 Utilise sources like Residex or RP Data to check out relevant statistics, such as median house prices, rents and vacancy rates.
 Remember that just because the average house price is high in a city doesn't mean it's that way in every area.
 RP Data last year highlighted the five most affordable suburbs for houses and units in the capitals, such as Wolli Creek and Eastlakes in Sydney.

 Doing the preliminaries